jonesjay/cd0354-monolith-to-microservices-project/README.md

 # Project Update
 With this project we shift from a monolith service to microservice.

-Udagram-api contained the backend for feed and user access.
+Udagram-api(monolith) contained the backend for feed and user access.
 With making it a microservice, we split the two functionalities and using a reverseproxy, the frontend accesses one endpoint which routes to respective API.Check udagram-reverseproxy.

 Docker compose runs the dockerfiles in each API:udagram-api-users, udagram-api-feed,udagram-frontend and udagram-reverseproxy.

 Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.